shestakov-dev/EventManager/README.md

 - Type (conference, training, workshop, etc.)
 - Lecturer(s)

-The system supports sorting events by title, date, type, city, or any combination.
+The system supports sorting and filtering events by title, date, type, city, or any combination.
 Special sorting rules are applied for certain cities and event names.

 ---